Cody-Jennings/Project1-BigBangTheoryDecisionMaker/README.md

 - Lizard eats Paper
 - Paper disproves Spock
 - Spock vaporizes Rock
-- and as it always has been Rock crushes Scissors
+- (and as it always has been) Rock crushes Scissors

 - - -

 ## Game Play screenshots

-Below is an outcome example of 1 round of play.
+Below is an outcome example of one round of play.
 This displays who chose what, who won the round and an updated score.

 ![](Images/Project1-roundexample.png)